sig-net/mpc/README.md

 TODO: add MPC PK
 ```

-If user has already used this token to claim an account, then the response will contain the account id and the recovery public key.
+If user has already used this Id Token to claim an account, then the response will contain the account id and the recovery public key.

 If this repeatedly fails, you should discard your oidc token and regenerate.

+Registered ID Token will be added to the persistent DB on each Signing node and saved until expiration.
+Regstered Id Tokens are tied to the provided PK.

 ### Create New Account